-In this conference we will explore some of the gaps in the governance of the high seas in UNCLOS.
-We will examine the relationship between UNCLOS and other existing international instruments and mechanisms that protect the sensitive marine environment, and also explore trends in environmental policy and governance.
-Some of the issues we address in this conference may also be discussed in the BBNJ negotiations.
-Chatham House Rule applies at the conference.
+In this conference we explored some of the gaps in the governance of the high seas in UNCLOS.
+We examined the relationship between UNCLOS and other existing international instruments and mechanisms that protect the sensitive marine environment, and also explored trends in environmental policy and governance.
+Some of the issues we addressed in this conference may also have been discussed in the BBNJ negotiations.
+Chatham House Rule applied at the conference.

 From NUS Centre for International Law